xnt/xnt/README.md

 Most of my work time is dedicated to:

-  - having fun at [Shop by Shopify 🛍](https://shop.app), particularly with the frontend of [Shop Pay 💳](https://www.shopify.ca/blog/shop-pay-checkout)
+  - having fun at [Shop by Shopify 🛍](https://shop.app), particularly with the [Shop Pay 💳](https://www.shopify.ca/blog/shop-pay-checkout) team
   - helping startups, like [Terminal 🌎](https://terminal.io) scale and strengthen their footprint in the Mexican and Canadian engineering communities
   - supporting spanish-speaking engineers as an advisor at [Devz](https://devz.mx), by organizing meetups, podcasts, and workshops to help our members improve their skills and have a more powerful impact on the industry.